mcnayak/TastyBytes_analytics_powered_by_snowflake_and_tableau/visual_analytics_powered_by_snowflake_and_tableau.md

  ![A](assets/apply_data_source_filter.png)

 Interesting.
 The most frequently sold items are not part of the top food truck's menu.
-Next, we might want to speak to the data engineers on the Snowflake team to add profit to the data source for future analysis on most profitable items.
+Next, we might want to speak to the data engineers on the Snowflake team to add profit to the data source for future analysis on most profitable items vs most profitable trucks.
 Rename the dashboard 'Tasty Bytes Sales Analysis'.
+Click the checkbox in the bottom left corner that says 'Show dashboard title'.

+<br>

 Let's publish this dashboard to share this insight and feedback with others.

-<br>
+I'll click 'Publish As' in the top right hand corner.

 ### Publish Dashboards and Create Data